Shadow Of The Rockies Trail

 I had invited just a few friends...two couldn't go and one never responded to my invitation and

-a local friend quit his job (sorta) to go with me------
+a local friend quit his job (sorta) to go with me------I knew it would be very unlikely all could go, and

 So we are both in between employment opportunities